Battle of An Bao: Battle

-On learning of the ambush, Lt.
-Col Carter ordered Company C, 1/50th Infantry and Company B, 1st Battalion, 69th Armored Regiment with its 7 M48s to go to the assistance of Company A. The 1/69th tanks overshot the turnoff to An Bao by 1.5 km and when they did turn west off of Highway 1, one of the tanks got stuck in the mud, leaving one tank to assist in retrieving the wedged tank.
-5 M48s proceeded towards An Bao.
-Company C reached the ambush site first and entered the clearing as the PAVN were closing in on the 15 men from Company A, the M113s moved in to form an armored perimeter but were soon hit by intense fire that killed and wounded several of the men of Company C. The 5 M48s then arrived in the clearing and the U.S. forces were able to withdraw and regroup while air and artillery strikes hit the clearing and surrounding forest.
+On learning of the ambush, Bertholf ordered Company C of 1/50th Infantry under Captain Jay Copley, and Company B of 1/69th Armored with its seven M48s under Captain Timothy J. Grogan, which were located at LZ Uplift for performing maintenance, to go to assist Company A. The 1/69th tanks overshot the turnoff to An Bao by 1.5 km and when they did turn west off of Highway 1, one of the tanks got stuck in the mud, leaving one tank to assist in retrieving the wedged tank.
+The remaining five M48s proceeded towards An Bao.
+Company C reached the ambush site first and entered the clearing as the PAVN were closing in on the 15 men from Company A, the M113s moved in to form an armored perimeter but were soon hit by intense fire that killed and wounded several of the men of Company C. The five M48s then arrived in the clearing and the U.S. forces were able to withdraw and regroup while air and artillery strikes hit the clearing and surrounding forest.

 At 17:00, a platoon of tanks from Landing Zone English and Company B, 1/50th Infantry, joined the force and the combined force re-entered the clearing to engage the PAVN.
 Despite the preceding hours of air and artillery strikes, heavy fire again met the U.S. force.
 The previously dry paddy fields were now filling up with water from a dike that had been deliberately opened or destroyed in the bombing, and the ground was now too muddy to be crossed.
 The Americans withdrew to establish a night defense position while air and artillery strikes continued.

 At 03:30 on 6 May, the PAVN attacked the northwest of the U.S. perimeter with over a hundred soldiers advancing behind a hail of mortar and RPG fire that detonated an ammunition stockpile, injuring several Americans.
 The assault was beaten back and the PAVN withdrew at 05:00, dragging away their dead and wounded.
 Three Americans had been killed in the attack.